EolnMsuk/PyFirewall/README.md

 ## Important Firewall Behavior

-On first firewall initialization, PyFirewall saves the existing Windows Firewall profile settings, then enables the firewall and applies its managed rules.
+On first firewall initialization, PyFirewall saves the existing Windows Firewall profile settings.
+The saved firewall profile settings will be restored during uninstallation.

-PyFirewall uses **Allow** as the default Windows Firewall profile action while its managed rules are active.

-The saved firewall profile settings can be restored during uninstallation.

-Review this behavior before using PyFirewall on a production system.

 ## Known Issues

-- At first launch or when all managed firewall rules are removed, Windows may display a notification asking the user to enable Windows Defender Firewall even though the firewall is enabled.
+- At first launch or when all managed firewall rules are removed, Windows will display a notification to enable Windows Defender Firewall.

 ## Files